ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 Exocore validator set should be the owner of `Vault` so that it can update some state variables or even upgrade it in the future.

-This is where the user's deposited funds are actually taken into custody.
+This is where the user’s deposited funds are actually taken into custody.
 Generally speaking, user enter Exocore system by locking assets in `Vault` and leave Exocore system by unlocking all of the withdraw-able amount of assets in `Vualt`, which could be less than the total deposited amount but not greater after possible slashing, as well as collecting all of the rewards elsewhere.
 Between the first deposit and final withdrawal, Exocore validator set would update the user balance in `Vault` periodically through `Gateway` if there is any change.

 Especially for user withdrawal of deposited assets, use should apply for the withdrawal first before the user could actually withdraw the assets into destination address. `Gateway` would forward this withdrawal request to Exocore validator set, and after all necessary checks and computations, Exocore validator set would response with the withdrawal grant message.
 After receiving the withdrawal grant message and checked that `granted` as true, at least two operations should be executed:

 1. Accurately update the user balance in `Vualt`.
 2. Unlock the intended amount of tokens after checking against the updated user balance.

-Otherwise the user's withdrawal request would be rejected.
+Otherwise the user’s withdrawal request would be rejected.

 `Vualt` contract should be considered as upgradeable so that we could add or remove logics or even add more state variables in the future.